Infant TORCH Syndrome

 A pregnant woman with varicella may be treated with an IV antiviral medication.

-If the woman was immunized or previously infected with varicella before pregnancy, antibodies were formed & will be transferred to the fetus.
+If the woman was immunized or previously infected with varicella before pregnancy, antibodies were formed, and will be transferred to the fetus.
 Neither the woman nor her fetus will become infected during the pregnancy.

 HIV – Mothers with HIV may transmit the virus to their child during pregnancy, childbirth, or breastfeeding.
 With the appropriate antiretroviral therapy (ART), the risk of mother-to-child infection can be reduced to less than 1%, whereas the risk of transmission without treatment is 15-45%.

 Approx 1.4 million HIV positive women become pregnant every year.
-Antiretroviral therapy can be used before, during, & after pregnancy.
+Antiretroviral therapy can be used before, during, and after pregnancy.

 Even if the woman is on ART, she should avoid breastfeeding because HIV can still be transmitted through breast milk.